-The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable aDecember 31, 2017 and December 25, 2016 approximate their fair value due to the short-term maturities of these financial instruments.
+The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable aDecember 30, 2018 and December 31, 2017 approximate their fair value due to the short-term maturities of these financial instruments.

-In regards to the Company's impairment analysis, we generally estimate long-lived asset fair values, including property and equipment and leasehold improvements, using either the cost and/or the income approach.
+In regards to the Company's impairment analysis, we generally estimate long-lived asset fair values, including property and equipment and leasehold improvements, using either depreciated replacement cost method or discounted cash flow projections.
 The inputs used to determine fair value relate primarily to the assumptions regarding the long-lived assets exit cost at their highest and best use and future assumptions regarding restaurant sales and profitability.
 These inputs are categorized as Level 3 inputs.
 The inputs used represent assumptions about what information market participants would use in pricing the assets and are based upon the best information available at the time of the analysis.